 A coordinated and collaborative funding approach to address immigration and refugee issues in Oregon.

-OCF has joined with The Collins Foundation, the MRG Foundation, Meyer Memorial Trust and the Pride Foundation to form the Oregon Immigrant and Refugee Funders Collaborative.
+OCF has joined with The Collins Foundation, Meyer Memorial Trust and the Pride Foundation to form the Oregon Immigrant and Refugee Funders Collaborative.
 The purpose is to create a coordinated, collaborative framework to address issues of immigration and refugees in our state, and to support local organizations responding to these issues.

 Funding Structure and Process